How to Get Free Bio-Gas From Your Livestock

 Other attractions at the Kitale Museum

 The biogas project is just one of the many attractions at the Kitale Museum.
-The facility has a gallery dedicated to the cultural artefacts of the ethnic communities that live side by side.
+The facility has a gallery dedicated to the cultural artifacts of the ethnic communities that live side by side.
 This gallery is invaluable to anthropologists, students and ordinary people who want to keep abreast of what is fast disappearing in African cultures in the Trans Nzoia.

 Most of the communities represented in the region no longer construct traditional huts, but the visitor can experience traditional homesteads of the Luhya, Kalenjin and Elgon Maasai.